Saket-Upadhyay/NokiaONT-CFGinjection/README.md

 # Nokia Optical Network Terminal CFG injection

 Work in Progress
-Maybe I will be able to release this before 15 November.
+Maybe I will be able to release this before 15 January 2022.